IsmailKefokeris/IsmailKefokeris/README.md

 <br>
 <p align="center"> My name is Ismail I am a 22 Year Old Software Engineer who is ambitious and has the drive to learn new things.
     No matter what I do I will put my all into it until it is done or understood.
-This can be seen from all the previous experience listed above where many mistakes were made but valuable lessons were learnt.
+This can be seen from all the previous experiences listed above where many mistakes were made but valuable lessons were learnt.
 </p>
 <br>